TeeTohr/Bouncing-Pixels---Streamer-Toolkit-by-TeeTohr/Readme.md

 3. Set the path of the BouncingImage.html file as the URL (e.g. C:\OBS\SETUP\Bouncing Pixels - Streamer Toolkit by TeeTohr\BouncingImage.html) (do not Check "Local file")
 4. Set dimensions (recommended: dimensions of your canvas size)
-5. IMPORTANT: Check "Shutdown source when not visible" to prevent performance issues 5a.
-Leave it unchecked if you want to "save" the images position/rotation/etc when coming back to the scene
+5. IMPORTANT: Check "Shutdown source when not visible" to prevent performance issues
+    - Leave it unchecked if you want to "save" the images position/rotation/etc when coming back to the scene though this may cost some performance
 6. Click OK

 ### Step 2: Add the Control Dock